-Matson invited Constance Lau, a member of Matson's board of directors, to officially christen the vessel by breaking a ceremonial bottle of champagne against the ship's hull.
+Matson invited Peggy Forest, wife of Matson's President Ron Forest, to officially christen the vessel by breaking a ceremonial bottle of champagne against the ship's hull.
 Immediately after the bottle was broken, the vessel was released from its build ways and slid backward into San Diego Bay.

-Lurline was then docked at NASSCO's nearby testing and trials berth, where the final stages of construction will be completed.
-Matson is expected to take delivery of the vessel in late October, 2019.
+Matsonia was then docked at NASSCO's nearby testing and trials berth, where the final stages of construction will be completed.

+Matson is expected to take delivery of the vessel in the fourth quarter of 2020.